Vladi-ed/CalCalculator/README.md

 # CalCalculator

-Introducing Cal Credit Card's financial translation and analysis web service!
-This platform is designed to provide users with a comprehensive and intuitive way to manage their personal finances.
+Introducing Cal-Calculator - financial translation and analysis web service.

+The service offers a reliable and efficient way to understand your Cal credit card activity and finances.
+With advanced analytics tools, you can gain valuable insights and make informed financial decisions.

-If you've ever struggled to understand your Cal Credit Card financial operations because they were in Hebrew, this web service can help.
+If you've ever struggled to understand your Cal credit card financial operations because they were in Hebrew, this web service can help.
 Our platform provides accurate and reliable translations of financial operations from Hebrew to English, so you can easily understand and keep track of your expenses.

 But that's not all - our web service also includes a range of powerful tools to help you analyze your personal finances.
 You can easily view, sort, filter and categorize your expenses, track your spending over time, ~~and even receive personalized financial advice.~~